i-love-coffee-i-love-tea/mocp-bookmark-manager.sh/README.md

 # mocp-bookmark-manager.sh
 A bookmark manager for the wonderfully simple, yet powerful cli audio player 'mocp'.
 I have never had an audio player setup that functional and efficient.

+A shell script for managing bookmarks of positions in audio files backed by a CSV file.
+It can be used in combination with mocp to bookmark positions in playing files, jump to bookmarks and manage bookmarks from the command line.
+Bookmarks can have a rating and a comment.

-This script might be useful to you, if you identify with at least some of these statements
+It might be useful to you, if you identify with at least some of these statements.

 * you feel at home when you have shell in front of you
 * you like to listen to long audio files